blockattack/blockattack-www/instructions.md

 Only gamepads supported by SDL2 will work with the game.
 It is not possible to add or remap game controller keys in the game.

-Pre version 2.6.0 an old schema will be used:
+In versions before 2.6.0, an old schema will be used:
 ![Gamepad mapping](../images/blockattack_gamepad_controls-2.3.0.png "Gamepad controls up to 2.5.z")